-At the Law Offices of Jeffrey S. Glassman, our concrete worker injury attorneys recognize the importance of working with clients from the very beginning.
+At the Jeffrey Glassman Injury Lawyers, our concrete worker injury attorneys recognize the importance of working with clients from the very beginning.
 There may be several avenues of financial recovery for those injured while working with concrete, starting with workers' compensation.
 There may also be grounds to pursue a product liability claim (defective equipment or tool) or a premises liability claim (failure of property owner to use reasonable care in recognizing, mitigating or warning of a hazard).

 Concrete is the single most widely used building material on Earth, used to erect homes, commercial buildings, roads, bridges, parking lots, stadiums and so much more.
 Made from a mix of cement, water, and aggregate (rocks and sand), concrete is strong and durable - and potentially very dangerous for those who work with it.
 The U.S. Geological Survey estimates 85 million tons of cement are produced each year, with the primary end use being concrete.

 - Lacerations (while using masonry saws and other tools);

 - Eye, skin and respiratory tract irritation from cement dust exposure;

 - Injuries due to inadequate safety guards on equipment;

 - Equipment malfunction;

 - Crushed/ struck by injuries caused by collapsed or broken concrete;